Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Introduction

 In the field of cosmology, researchers have developed modified gravitational theories as alternatives to general relativity (GR) in order to explain the causes behind the expansion of the universe.
 These theories introduce different approaches, such as $f(R,T)$ gravity \cite{16}, $f(R,T, R_{\alpha\beta}T^{\alpha\beta})$ gravity \cite{17}, and $f(\mathcal{G},T)$ theory \cite{18}, where $R$ represents the curvature invariant, $T$ represents the trace of the energy-momentum tensor (EMT), and $\mathcal{G}$ represents the Gauss-Bonnet invariant.
 The study of gravastar geometries has motivated researchers to investigate the effects of these extended gravitational theories on different types of gravastars.
 In the context of $f(R,T)$ gravity, Das et al. \cite{19} explored the concept of gravastar geometry and analyzed its characteristics using graphical methods for various equations of state (EoSs).
 Shamir and Ahmad \cite{20} derived non-singular solutions for gravastars and obtained mathematical expressions for various physical parameters within the framework of $f(\mathcal{G},T)$ theory.
 Sharif and Waseem \cite{21} investigated the influence of the Kuchowicz metric potential on the structure of gravastars in $f(R,T)$ theory.
 Sharif and Naz \cite{25},\cite{26} studied important aspects of gravastars in the absence and presence of an electric field within the framework of $f(R,T^{2})$ gravity.
 Usmani et al. \cite{27} utilized these Killing vectors to investigate various aspects of gravastars with electric charge, obtaining solutions that corresponded to different eras of gravastar evolution.
 They specifically focused on the influence of conformal vectors on the gravastar structure.
-Sharif and Waseem \cite{28} examined the impact of charge on the gravastar's structure within the framework of $f(R,T)$ theory, taking into account the conformal Killing vectors.
+Sharif and Waseem \cite{28} examined the impact of the charge on the gravastar's structure within the framework of $f(R,T)$ theory, taking into account the conformal Killing vectors.
 Bhar and Rej \cite{29} proposed a charged gravastar model that incorporated conformal motion within the framework of $f(\mathcal{T})$ theory.
 They explored the consequences of this motion on the properties of the charged gravastar.
-Sharif and his collaborators \cite{30},\cite{31} investigated analytic solutions for both charged and uncharged gravastar models using conformal Killing vectors in the context of $f(R,T^2)$ theory.
+Sharif and his collaborators \cite{30},\cite{31} investigated analytic solutions for both charged and uncharged gravastar models using conformal Killing vectors in the context of $f(R,T^2)$ theory. { The study gravastars in $f(Q,T)$ gravity is presented by Pradhan et al \cite{gh1}.
+They explored the physical characteristics and energy constraints of the developed structure.}